Monday, September 3, 2007

 The Group 5 Engineering HB-1 claims 5,600 lumens for $3,000.
 The HID flashlight operates on a pack of 20 CR123 batteries for 1 hour and 10 minutes and is not rechargable, yet.
 One can use rechargeable CR123 batteries which sacrifice runtime.
 This flashlight could be the brightest unconfirmed consumer flashlight in the world.

-Accepted as the Brightest Flashlight in the World, the Polarion Helios PH50 screams with 5,200 lumens for $2,395.
+Accepted as the Brightest Flashlight in the World in 2008, the Polarion Helios PH50 screams with 5,200 lumens for $2,395.
 The rechargeable Lithium Ion battery will power this light under 200 feet of water for 1 hour.
 We have heard that this flashlight actually puts out a brighter light than the HB-1, but until I test it, I won't know for sure.

-This flashlight is temperarily off the market in the PH50 with a 50 watt HID bulb.
+This flashlight is temporarily off the market in the PH50 with a 50 watt HID bulb.
 The 3,500 lumen is readily available.
+So, I have to give the "Brightest Consumer Flashlight in the World Prize" to the XeVision 50 watt HID at the top of the page.

 Vector SLH100P Power on Board HID Spotlight with 3500 Lumens